-Over the past five years, the volume of FOI requests has remained fairly consistent.
-We presume that the reduction in requests for 2020 and 2021 has been an effect of the Covid-19 pandemic.
-The complexity of individual requests continues to increase over the years.
+Over the past five years, the volume of FOI requests has grown steadily.
+We presume that the lower number of requests for 2020 and 2021 was an effect of the Covid-19 pandemic.
+The complexity of requests continues to increase over the years.
 Files are often more voluminous due to the type and detail of the information sought.
-As a result, the time spent on individual files has increased from 3.5 hours/file in 2016 to 5.8 hours/file in 2021.